rizinorg/book/src/analysis/cpu_platform_profiles.md

 ### CPU profiles

 All the specifics pertaining to a CPU is written down in a CPU profile.
-It is designed in a way that allows you to enter CPU specefic values like: size of the RAM (`RAM_SIZE`), size of the ROM (`ROM_SIZE`) and many more.
+It is designed in a way that allows you to enter CPU specific values like: size of the RAM (`RAM_SIZE`), size of the ROM (`ROM_SIZE`) and many more.
 CPU profiles can be selected using the configuration variable `asm.cpu`.
-Firstly, Rizin checks whether the a CPU profile exists for the selected CPU and architecture.
+Firstly, Rizin checks whether the CPU profile exists for the selected CPU and architecture.
 If it exists, Rizin generates the filepath of the profile and gets to a stage where it's ready to be loaded up.
 During analysis (`aa`), it's loaded up and the values are parsed and handled.
 CPU profiles also allow you to add information regarding the IO and extended IO registers of a CPU.
 The information pertaining to the IO and extended IO registers are added as flags at their corresponding offsets.